unb-mds/2024-1-Squad08/docs/postmortem/postmortem.md

 The project may be finished after forking, but the current repo should remain as is to document this initial failure.

 ## Corrective and Preventative Measures
-In the future, the remainders of the squad 8 analyses the following preventive measures:
+The remainders of the squad 8 analyses the following preventive measures to allow a better future project:
 **1. There should be no sprint skipping whatsoever.** This messes up the flow of the project and catching up is much harder in practice than in theory.
 **2. Communication should be, as XP ensures its much better, in person.** Working with other people is much easier in a physical environment rather than a virtual one.
 And, above all, **proper communication must be ensured;** guaranteed.
 **3. Seeking help as soon as a roadblock is found** will be exponentially faster than fixing it alone.
 The team should work together to share knowledge.
 This could avoid alienation and/or isolation of the workers.
+**4. Using issues to track project needs** avoids the strange fenomenom where an engineer wants to help yet does not know where to.
+It's a powerful communication tool and should be used as such.

 As corrective measures would involve finishing up the work started, they will not be cited.